2.12. Struct

 y: int

-def setY(var foo: Foo; y: int) // Warning!
-Can make awful things to your app if its not really Foo2
+def setY(var foo: Foo; y: int) { // Warning!
+Can cause problems if foo is not actually Foo2

 (upcast<Foo2> foo).y = y